One of the top defensive linemen in the 2019 class, Jacob Lacey, made his second visit to Clemson on Saturday for Junior Day.

 “I liked everything about it,” Lacey said.
 “I did go down the slide but everything.
 The weight room and the players’ lounge stick out the most.
 Food was awesome too.”

-Lacey, a top-five defensive tackle in his class as rated by 247Sports, lists early offers from Kentucky, Louisville, Michigan State, Notre Dame, Penn State and Tennessee among others.
+Lacey, a top-five defensive tackle in his class as rated by 247Sports, first visited Clemson for the Louisville game last October.
+He lists early offers from Kentucky, Louisville, Michigan State, Notre Dame, Penn State and Tennessee among others.